Trump delivers 'America first' speech at APEC

 "I wish previous administrations in my country saw what was happening and did something about it," Trump said.

-It was a repeat of a line Trump debuted in Beijing on Thursday as he stood alongside President Xi Jinping to announce new agreements between American companies and China.
-His exoneration of China for its trade practices broke longstanding tradition of American presidents holding their Chinese counterparts accountable for the trade imbalance.
+The comment, made as Trump stood alongside President Xi Jinping to announce new agreements between American companies and China, broke longstanding tradition of American presidents holding their Chinese counterparts accountable for the trade imbalance.

+Xi, speaking at the same APEC event shortly after Trump, said economic globalization had become an "irreversible historical trend."

+"Against the backdrop of evolving global developments, economic globalization also faces new adjustments both in form and substance," he said.
+"In pursuing economic globalization, we should make it more open, more inclusive, more balanced, more equitable and more beneficial to all."